rui314/chibicc/README.md

         The -rpath option is also used when locating shared objects which are needed by shared objects explicitly included in the link.
-    -dumpmachine it's required by some projects returns x86_64-linux-gnu chibicc [ -o <path> ] <file>
+    -dumpmachine it's required by some projects returns x86_64-linux-gnu -dotfile generates a file with .dot extension that can be visualized using graphviz package chibicc [ -o <path> ] <file>

 ## Examples